 Precipitation

-AR5 assessed that changes in mean precipitation in a warmer world will exhibit substantial spatial variation and the contrast of mean precipitation between dry and wet regions and between dry and wet seasons will increase over most of globe as temperature increase.
+The AR5 assessed that changes in mean precipitation in a warmer world will exhibit substantial spatial variation.
+Also, the contrast of mean precipitation between dry and wet regions and between dry and wet seasons will increase over most of globe as temperatures increase.
 The general pattern of change indicates that high latitude land masses are likely to experience greater amounts of precipitation due to the increased specific humidity of the warmer troposphere as well as increased transport of water vapour from the tropics by the end of this century under the RCP8.5 scenario.
-Many mid-latitude and subtropical arid and semi-arid regions will likely experience less precipitation and many moist mid-latitude regions will likely experience more precipitation by the end of this century under the RCP8.5 scenario.
+Many mid-latitude and subtropical arid and semi-arid regions will likely experience less precipitation, while many moist mid-latitude regions will likely experience more precipitation by the end of this century under the RCP8.5 scenario.